September 25, 2023

 - Incorporate audiobooks.
-Listening to a great story, and then discussing what you’ve heard is an excellent way to practice comprehension skills.
+Listening to a great story, and then discussing what they’ve heard is an excellent way to practice comprehension skills.
 Audiobooks are also excellent for kids to explore age-appropriate interests, despite weak reading skills.

 - Consider hosting a kid’s book club.
 Put together a few friends, pick a book they all agree on, set a discussion date, and get reading.
 Have a “discussion” party that’s one-part group discussion of the main themes, and two-parts food and fun.

-- Encourage productive screen time: If you know your child has enjoyed working with certain learning technologies at school, see if you can find a version for home.
+- Encourage productive screen time.
+If you know your child has enjoyed working with certain learning technologies at school, see if you can find a version for home.
 Storybots and BrainPOP are popular tools used in the classroom that offer options for home use.

 - Before leaving for summer break, find out if your school offers summer reading guidelines to help prepare your child for the coming year.
 Remember that a summer break is important for kids who struggle academically, but even if you pick one or two areas to focus on, your child will be better prepared come fall.